 - Nonprofits that have government officials on the board or whose board is appointed by government officials.

-Although some of the information may be difficult to follow for non-lawyers, the following link has information specific to each state and allows you to compare the laws in various states https://www.rcfp.org/open-government-guide.
+Although some of the information may be difficult to follow for non-lawyers, the Reporters Committee for Freedom of the Press (RCFP) has information specific to each state and allows you to compare the laws in various states.